-

 However, the Regulation above mentioned applies to divorce but excludes maintenance orders.

-With regards to judgments handed down by courts in most of EU Member States, decisions on maintenance made by most European courts are automatically recognised and enforceable in our country (European Council Regulation 4/2009 of 18 December).
+With regards to judgments handed down by courts in most of EU Member States, decisions on maintenance made by most European courts are automatically recognized and enforceable in our country (European Council Regulation 4/2009 of 18 December).

 Differently, judgments handed down by courts from other countries not signatory of the Regulation above must first be recognized in Portuguese Courts so that they are enforceable in Portugal.

 Reference should also be given to the Hague Convention on the Recognition and Enforcement of Decisions Relating to Maintenance Obligations, that is applied in Portugal, does not establish automatic recognition of judgements or agreements on maintenance.
+Said recognition is though possible through the internal procedural rules on recognition of foreign decisions.

 After the foreign judgement has been recognized in Portuguese territory, enforcement proceedings can be initiated to guarantee payment of the amounts owed, in particular by attaching assets, whether movable or immovable, located in Portuguese territory, such as bank accounts, shares in companies or immovable property.